 23mm to top of float.

 Proper operation of the diaphragm is paramount to clean and smooth engine running.
 The smallest of pinholes can mess everything up and have you wasting your time with jetting in the carb.
 Make sure to inspect with a close eye and the diaphragm either held up to the sun or a backing light and inspect the entire surface area of it.
 Sometimes a hole will be very obvious, other times it really will be a pin hole.
 You can try and repair pin holes with silicone or something, I am sure some people have succeeded with this for a while, however I have never done it myself and think it is a less than optimal solution.
 Why be a cheap bastard with something so critical and crucial as the operation of the carb?
 Entire slide assemblies are still available from Yamaha and this is a great option.
 However they are a little pricey.
 We decided to test a few different aftermarket solutions and found the best option is to trim out the old rubber part of the slide and replace it with a new one - which is made entirely of rubber therefore not requiring any of the old part.
 These work just as good as the stock ones if not better.
 We did back to back tests on the dyno with stock and aftermarket and got exactly the same results.
-We now offer these replacement diaphragms here and I will make a replacement video for this part in due time.
+We now offer these replacement diaphragms on the webshop and have made a replacement video for this on our youtube channel.

 Obvious diaphragm problems.